hridhya/todoApp/README.md

 ##Please follow the following steps

 1. clone the Repo
-2. cd into the directory and run npm istall
+2. cd into the directory and run npm install
 3. run bower install
 4. open a new terminal and run mongod to start mongodb
 5. From the todoApp directory npm start